 The RATE-AF trial has now closed.

-A summary of the trial's findings will be provided in due course.
+A summary of the trial’s findings can be found by clicking on the links provided below:

 Important trial update - COVID-19